Reconnect with Yourself and Build the Capacity to Live Fully

 This work meets both.

-Meet Your Therapist, Amy Hagerstrom LCSW
+Meet Your South Florida Therapist, Amy Hagerstrom LCSW

 Portrait of Amy Hagerstrom in a Fort Lauderdale Florida park.
 Holistic Mind-body therapist.